 With the vast amount of data your organization produces daily, properly caring for this data is critical when implementing information-based care.
 Data Stewardship is a sub domain, a discipline if you will, within information governance that is predicated on ensuring the accessibility of data assets.
 In short, successful Data Stewardship will prevent your organization from being data-rich, but information-poor.

-So how hospital leaders can use Data Stewardship to fuel a culture of information governance compliance?
+So how can hospital leaders use Data Stewardship to fuel a culture of information governance compliance?

 The key link in this system is the data steward who is responsible for a system or type of data within the organization.
 They are the expert on the data type or system they oversee, but on top of that they have to provide appropriate access levels and maintain the quality and longevity of data within that system.
 Even in the best-case scenario, a data steward is wearing a lot of hats.